lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Create storage folder
 ---------------------

-You can create a storage folder with the desired name by clicking the NEW FOLDER button.
+You can create a storage folder with the desired name by clicking the 'NEW FOLDER' button.
 Enter the name of the folder to be created in Folder name, and select one of User / Project for Type.
 (Depending on the server settings, only one of User or Project may be selectable.)
 When creating a project folder, the Project field must be set.
 The project folder will be bound to the project specified in the Project field, and only users belonging to the project can mount and use the project folder.
-After setting the values as desired, you can create a folder by clicking the CREATE button.
+After setting the values as desired, you can create a folder by clicking the 'CREATE' button.

 .. image:: vfolder_create_dialog.png
    :width: 400